Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

 **N.B:** Any of these parameters can be omitted in the configuration files per object, in which case the omitted fields are automatically randomized.
 However, we advise that you specify these parameters as this will allow you to have a more controlled environment in your arena(s).
 Any Vector3 that contains a -1 for any of its dimensions will spawn that dimension randomly `(e.g. x: -1, y: 10, z: 2 --> will spawn the object randomly along the x axis)`.
 Finally, some objects have specific parameters applicable only to them, which are described in the [Unique/Special Objects](#uniquespecial-object-parameters).

-**All value ranges for the above fields can be found in [Arena Object Definitions](definitionsOfObjects.md)**.
+**All value ranges for the above fields can be found in [Arena Object Definitions](/docs/Arena-Object-Definitions.md)**.
 If you go above or below the range for size it will automatically be set to the max or min respectively.
-If you try to spawn outside the arena (or overlapping with another object) then that object will not be spawned.
+If you try to spawn objects outside the arena (i.e. with a configuration like this: `x = 41, z = 41`) or overlapping with another object with very close spawn positions, then that object will not be spawned.
 Objects are placed in the order defined such that the second overlapping object is the one that does not spawn.

 ## Unique/Special Object Parameters